shpoudel/WSU-Restoration/README.md

     # Run the platform and take the simulation ID from the browser to Step 4 for running the application in the terminal.

-    # Next to start the application through the viz follow the directions here: https://gridappsd.readthedocs.io/en/latest/using_gridappsd/index.html#start-gridapps-d-platform

      ````

+To start the application through the viz follow the directions here: https://gridappsd.readthedocs.io/en/latest/using_gridappsd/index.html#start-gridapps-d-platform